 Which Is Your Favorite Skype Alternative?

-There are so many free chat services that they all start to blend together after a while.
 Other options offer a similar feature set to the above, like WeChat.
-Chances are that one of these six apps will meet your messaging needs.
+Chances are that one of these six apps will meet your messaging needs if you’re dropping Skype.
 Of course, a service is only as good as the number of people you know that use it.
 Thus, even if you love one of these, you’ll have to convince friends to join it too.

 Which messaging services have you installed on your PC?
 Tell us what makes it your favorite, and suggest the best apps we missed, down in the comments!